hvitoi/tech-docs/cloud/aws/services/storage/DynamoDB/Table.md

 ```

 - **Transactions**
-  - Write to two tables at the same time or none=
+  - Write to two tables at the same time or none
+  - Available as of 2018
+  - Does not use locks!
+It just fails if any item is modified during the transaction
+  - You should design your system to handle these `write collisions`
+  - Limited to `25 items` per transaction
+  - Transactions lead to `double to the cost`.
+Given that an additional read have to be done to ensured the item hasn't changed (read + commit)
+  - Uses the `TransactGetItems` and `TransactWriteItems` APIs
     ![Transactions](../../../images/dynamodb-transactions.png)

 ## KeySchema